mkeresty/cd1807-Project-Ensuring-Quality-Releases/README.md

 ## Project 3: Ensuring Quality Releases

 ### Description
-This repo walks demonstrates the deployment and testing of a rest api using Terraform, Packer, Jmeter, Postman and Azure
+This repo walks demonstrates the deployment and testing of a rest api using Terraform, Packer, Jmeter, Postman and Azure.

 ## Dependencies
 - Azure account